holly-cummins/holly-cummins.github.io/content/posts/2022-06-16--how-to-draw-part-i/index.md

 ---

 I've never been particularly artistic.
 As a kid, like all young children, I liked drawing.
-At some point, probably once I started having art class in school, it became obvious to me I wasn't very good at it_.
+At some point, probably once I started having art class in school, it became obvious to me I wasn't very good at it.
 My more talented peers were producing beautiful pictures, and clumsy me was drawing lumpy figures that only barely looked human.
 Luckily, I knew the solution.
 I gave up.